Maryland pedestrian accident law - Maryland Injury Lawyers Blog

 Posted on behalf of Goldberg Finnegan, LLC on Nov 17, 2008 in Personal Injury

 A Baltimore County trial involving a pedestrian accident in a construction zone resulted in an interesting verdict this month.
 On November 5, 2008 a Baltimore County jury returned a defense verdict in a case tried under a high low agreement.
 Under the terms of the agreement, despite the defense verdict, the plaintiff will receive $250,000.
-The case involved a woman who was struck while illegally crossing the street in a construction zone.
+The case involved a woman who was struck by a car while illegally crossing the street in a construction zone.

 The plaintiff's attorney alleged that the defendant construction company failed to ensure the safety of pedestrians through a Maintenance of Traffic Plan, and improperly placed barriers in the roadway.